Kids love to imitate adults, so it’s not surprising that many children want to help parents cook dinner.

 Make the kitchen safe for kids

 Kids may find themselves in harm’s way if they have access to dangerous items.
-Part of kitchen safety includes explaining why kids shouldn’t use certain items without a parent, Lamont said.
+Part of kitchen safety includes explaining why kids shouldn’t use certain items without a parent, Clark said.

 Click the targets on the image below for tips to make the kitchen a safe place for children.